São Tomé grosbeak

-The São Tomé grosbeak (Crithagra concolor) is the largest member of the canary genus Crithagra, 50% heavier than the next largest canary species, and possesses a massive bill for a member of that genus.
+The São Tomé grosbeak (Crithagra concolor) is the largest member of the canary genus Crithagra, 50% heavier than the next largest canary species.
 It is endemic to the island of São Tomé.

 For a long period this bird was known only from three nineteenth-century specimens.
 It was rediscovered in 1991.
 The current population is estimated at less than 250, and it is classified as critically endangered by the IUCN.
-The main threat is habitat destruction.

 The São Tomé grosbeak was formerly placed in the genus Neospiza (meaning "new finch") but was assigned to the genus Crithagra based on a phylogenetic analysis of mitochondrial and nuclear DNA sequences.

 Habitat

-The Sao Tome Grosbeak was initially believed to inhabit only lowland native forests.
-Recent observations expanded its known habitat range, with sightings in secondary forests at higher elevations.
-This canopy-dwelling bird is quite silent and unresponsive to playback, making it challenging to detect.
-However, it becomes more observable during the short dry season when many birds are breeding.
-The Sao Tome Grosbeak often moves in pairs or alone and descends to the forest understorey to feed on seeds using its powerful bill.
-Understanding its habitat and behavior is crucial for its conservation on Sao Tome.
+The São Tomé grosbeak, when rediscovered, was thought to inhabit exclusively lowland, old-growth forests in the lower elevations of the south of the island.
+Observations in the early 2000s indicated that the species was also inhabiting younger forests at higher elevations (between 1,300–1,400 m).
+The grosbeak is a very discrete species, and thus difficult to detect; its believed scarcity may also be a function of persistent non-detection during surveys.

 Threats

-Historical Deforestation and Habitat Changes
+Habitat degradation

-Historically, extensive lowland forest areas were cleared to establish cocoa plantations.
-Subsequent abandonment of these plantations led to the development of secondary forests, which are less suitable for the Sao Tome Grosbeak.
-Additionally, the introduction of an oil palm plantation further exacerbated habitat loss.
+Historically, old growth lowland forests were cleared to establish cocoa plantations which, when abandoned, grew into secondary forests, which are less suitable for the grosbeak.
+An oil palm plantation has also been established on São Tomé, compounding this habitat loss.
+However, given the bird's presence in secondary forests, habitat degradation is not believed to be as threatening as previously thought.

-Predators and Impact
+Hybridization

+The São Tomé grosbeak may hybridise with the São Tomé seedeater (Serinus rufobrunneus thomensis), which could pollute an already small genetic pool.

+Predation

-The presence of introduced species like the Black Rat (Rattus rattus), Mona Monkey (Cercopithecus mona), African Civet (Civettictis civetta), and feral cats (Felis catus) raises concerns about potential predators of the Sao Tome Grosbeak.
-However, further research is needed to assess their actual impact on the bird's population.
+Several introduced species like the black rat (Rattus rattus), mona monkey (Cercopithecus mona), African civet (Civettictis civetta), and feral cats (Felis catus) live on the island, and could presumably predate on the grosbeak.
+However, no data currently exists about predation's effects on the population; further research is needed to assess whether these species are threats to the São Tomé grosbeak's survival.